DJHotLettuce/DIRC/README.md

 ## Project Status

-DIRC is a hobby project and still in development.
+IRI is a hobby project and still in development.
 The goal is to be a proof of concept for a new way to create search engines.
 If all goes well then, in theory, the same concept could be used to create a general purpose search engine
 Also I like to cook and I think most of the popular recipe websites are terrible

 ## Directory Structure

-The directory is an ini file which contain the website entries.
+The directory is an ini file which contains the website entries.

 Example entry:

-[Recipes from The Great British Bake Off]
+[Recipes from The Great British Bake Off] author=Love Productions

-author=Love Productions

 info=The Great British Bake Off is the ultimate baking battle where passionate amateur baking fans compete to be crowned the UK’s Best Amateur Baker.